golimpio/recipe-finder/README.md

 If the request succeeds, the response’s content type will be *JSON*.

-### Examples
+### Command line interface

-The following topics show how to access the API from the command line.
+The simplest way to access the service API from the command line is via CURL (a command line tool for transferring data with URL syntax).

 #### Add new items to the fridge